 Once the company value has been established, the bankers have the total market capitalization.
 Based on their best estimate for investor demand, they will determine the portion of the company to be sold in the IPO, which can come from current owners and investors as well as raising funds from an increase over prior valuations.

 Splitting Up the Proceeds

 When the company shares go live on the market, a certain percentage of ownership is made available to the public.
 Similar to prior funding rounds, existing owners will maintain their level of ownership in the company unless they sell a portion of their shares with the IPO, which is a very common practice.
 Ownership can be diluted from issuing new shares, but this is more common well after the IPO.

 The issue with existing investors selling their shares is that if all owners sell their shares at the same time, the market will be flooded with shares and the price will fall.
 Large investors risked their money in the company to turn a profit, and most want to sell at a point early on to “exit” their investment and turn their shares into big profits to pad their bank accounts.
 Large early investors usually agree on a contracted date when they can begin selling shares sometime after the IPO.

 With the assistance of advisors and underwriters, the existing founders and investors can determine a safe number of shares to sell from their own holdings at the time of the IPO.
 If they sell with the IPO and the price increases after, they lost out on potential profits.
 If they hold and the price falls, their profit falls with it.

-There is no rule to how to split out the shares sold in the IPO, but it is a crucial negotiation that must be considered by all existing owners to ensure everyone does not lose their investment from one bad move.
+There is no rule to how to split out the shares sold in the IPO.
+It is a crucial negotiation that must be considered by all existing owners to ensure everyone does not lose their investment from one bad move.